osayemidaniele4e/msdat-personal/src/modules/data-layer/services/helper.md

->These methods are pure methods that perform minor tasks for parts of the `LayerService.js`, though pure functions for other component parts in this module could be added as well while the project advances and expands.
+>These methods are pure methods that perform minor tasks for parts of the `LayerService.js`, though pure functions for other component parts in this module could be added as well while the project advances and expands..

 ## Methods in this file